bmd1905/EasyMLOps/README.md

 I also use checkpointing to ensure the DAG is resilient to failures and can resume from where it left off, the checkpoint is stored in the Data Lake, just under the `MINIO_PATH_PREFIX`, so if the DAG fails, you can simply trigger it again, and it will resume from the last checkpoint.

 **Note**: One thing you could improve is to use `Spark` or `Ray` to load and process the data.
-In my case, I want to use Ray to load and process the data, but saddly I got some issues and didn't have time to fix it.
+In my case, I want to use Ray to load and process the data, but sadly I got some issues and didn't have time to fix it.

 #### 🤼‍♂️ Training Pipeline